Alejogb1/job-board/blog-data/how-can-r6-class-field-wrappers-be-chained-for-active-fields.md

 id: "how-can-r6-class-field-wrappers-be-chained-for-active-fields"
 ---

-Alright, let’s dive into this.
+, let’s dive into this.
 Chaining field wrappers for active fields in R6 classes—it’s something I’ve actually had to contend with quite a bit, especially when building complex systems that require intricate data validation and transformation logic.
 It’s a powerful technique, but it also introduces some nuances that you need to understand thoroughly to avoid headaches down the road.

 Essentially, we’re talking about composing multiple operations on a field’s value, performed both when the field is accessed (get) and when it’s modified (set).
 R6’s active fields provide a great mechanism for this, letting you define custom getter and setter functions.
 When you chain wrappers, you're layering these functions, creating a pipeline of transformations.
 The challenge arises in ensuring that each step in that pipeline executes correctly and in the intended order, particularly since R6 doesn't explicitly offer a built-in mechanism for straightforward chaining.
 The way we go about solving this is by meticulously composing the getter and setter methods.